agbrs/agb/book/src/platformer/08_multiple_levels.md

 # What we did

 We've made a game that has multiple levels and can transition between them.
-There are many aspects that could be improved in your games.
+There are many things you could do from here to make the game your own.
 Here are some ideas:

+- **Fall detection.** If the player falls below the bottom of the level, restart the current level.
+You'll need to check `player.position.y` against the level height (in pixels: `level.height * 8`).
+- **Spike detection.** If you completed the spike exercises from earlier chapters, touching a spike tile should also restart the level.
 - **Loading transitions.** Loading happens over multiple frames and should be hidden from view.
-- **Fall detection.** The level should restart if the player falls off the world, or levels should be designed such that it is impossible to fall off.
 - **Camera scrolling.** Make the camera follow the player for levels larger than the screen.
 - **Sound effects.** Add a jump sound or landing sound using `agb`'s audio support.

-# Exercise

-Add a death mechanic: if the player falls below the bottom of the level, restart the current level.
-You'll need to check `player.position.y` against the level height (in pixels: `level.height * 8`).

-If you completed the spike exercises from earlier chapters, add spike detection too — touching a spike tile should also restart the level.